How to get your rental bond back.

 “We’ve had a couple of properties over the years when the damage to the home cost so much to fix that we had to keep the entire bond back for the purpose.
 One tenant had put up lots of pictures and attached shelves to the walls in every room.
 When they moved out, they pulled out the hooks and wall plugs and chunks came out of the wall.
 We ended up having to do some serious re-plastering and then repaint the whole interior".

 “This is why it’s so important that tenants understand what they can and can’t do and that we do regular inspections to spot issues early.
-It’s as much to protect tenants as it is landlords because if we can prevent these things from happening, tenants are much more likely to get their bond back,” Grace explains.
+It’s as much to protect tenants as it is landlords because if we can prevent these things from happening, tenants are much more likely to get their bond back,” Monika explains.

 What happens if there's a dispute?